Frequently Asked Questions

 The school is founded on Judeo-Christian values.
 Houseparents lead the students in daily devotions.
 They also take them to the on-campus Sunday morning Chapel service.
-Proselytizing is not condoned.
+Proselytizing is not permitted.

 Houseparents live in quality private apartments connected to their student homes.
 No more than two dependent children may live with a houseparent couple.

 New houseparents are in “flex” status when they are first hired.
 This means they live in a private apartment, but work in a variety of homes until assigned a specific student home.
 When placed into a student home, they move into the apartment connected to that home.

 Fish and/or a dog (of an approved breed) are permitted, with prior approval.
 Specific pet protocols must be followed.
 Once houseparents are placed in a home, certain breeds of dog are permitted with approval.

 Overnight guests must be pre-approved and complete a clearance process.
 Illegal drugs and weapons are not permitted on campus.
 Alcohol is permitted in houseparent private apartments but houseparents may not use nor be under the influence of alcohol while on duty.
 The campus is non-smoking.
 Houseparents are required to carry personal renters’ and liability insurance coverage.

 Yes, guests are permitted.
-Though specific policies and procedures must be followed.
+Specific policies and procedures must be followed.
 Overnight guests must be pre-approved and complete a clearance process.

 Houseparents’ children attend the local schools.
 Derry Township and Lower Dauphin are the local school districts.
 Private schools also are available.

-Couples work either a schedule of 12 days on with two days off, or 12 days on with three days off.
+Couples work a schedule of 9 days on followed by three days off.
 The work schedule is subject to change to better meet student and programmatic needs.